nerhZ/ASP-worksheets/Worksheet-2/README.md

 ## Task 1

-The goal of Task 1 was to implement a bump allocator and it's `alloc` and `dealloc` functionality.
+GOAL: Implement a bump allocator and it's `alloc` and `dealloc` functionality.

 In order to implement a bump allocator I first started with designing the interface for the class.

 The stored private variables are as follows: